-What if one day you have occasion to realize, “My child is gay”?
+What if one day you realize, “My child is gay”?

 My denomination is dealing these days with a pastor in California who reversed his position on homosexuality.
 The pastor said that his shift coincided with his 15-year-old son’s announcement that he is gay.